22BCS13999/22BCS13999/README.md

 To deploy and interact with the "Bitcoin Cash" contract using Remix, follow these steps:

 Step-by-Step Instructions
-Go to the Remix Website:
+1.Go to the Remix Website:

 => Open https://remix.ethereum.org/

-Create a New File:
+2.Create a New File:

 => Click on the "+" icon in the left-hand sidebar.

 => Name the file ETH Proof/project.sol.

-Copy and Paste the Solidity Code:
+3.Copy and Paste the Solidity Code:

-=>Copy the Solidity code provided link : https://github.com/Sourov2002t/ETH_Project/blob/main/Token.sol which is visible on github page.
+=>Copy the Solidity code provided link : (https://github.com/22BCS13999/22BCS13999/blob/main/project.sol) which is visible on github page.

 =>Paste it into the newly created BifrostToken.sol file in Remix.

-Compile the Code:
+4.Compile the Code:

 => Click on the "Solidity Compiler" tab in the left-hand sidebar.